bchareyre/yade-mpi/doc/sphinx/installation.rst

 To install daily-version one needs to add this repository to your /etc/apt/sources.list, add a PGP-key AA915EEB as a trusted and install yadedaily ::

-	sudo bash -c 'echo "deb http://www.yade-dem.org/packages/ precise/" >> /etc/apt/sources.list'
+	sudo bash -c 'echo "deb http://www.yade-dem.org/packages/ trusty/" >> /etc/apt/sources.list'
 	wget -O - http://www.yade-dem.org/packages/yadedev_pub.gpg | sudo apt-key add -
 	sudo apt-get update
 	sudo apt-get install yadedaily

-If you have another distribution, not Ubuntu Precise (Version 12.04), be sure to use the correct name in the first line (for instance, jessie, trusty or wheezy).
+If you have another distribution, not Ubuntu Trusty (Version 14.04 LTS), be sure to use the correct name in the first line (for instance, precise, jessie or wheezy).
 For the list of currently supported distributions, please visit `yade-dem.org/packages <http://yade-dem.org/packages/>`_.

 After that you can normally start Yade using "yadedaily" or "yadedaily-batch" command.